Impact of theoretical uncertainties on model parameter reconstruction from GW signals sourced by cosmological phase transitions: Comparing resummation methods

 with $\bm{\phi} = (v,x)$ depends on the homogeneous background fields $v$ and $x$.
 The ${\rm SU}(2)_\rmii{L}$ and ${\rm U}(1)_\rmii{Y}$ gauge field, would-be Goldstone, and physical scalar eigenstate masses read

+where $g$ is the ${\rm SU}(2)_\rmii{L}$ and $g'$ the ${\rm U}(1)_\rmii{Y}$ gauge coupling.
 All approaches employ Landau gauge ($\xi = 0$) motivated by the arguments in~\cite{Niemi:2021qvp}.
 In this gauge, ghosts and scalars decouple as well as kinetic mixing between scalar and vector fields is removed~\cite{Martin:2018emo}.
 The xSM gives rise to two-step PTs from symmetric to singlet to vacuum Higgs minimum {\em viz.}

 This \article{} focuses on {\tt step2} as the source of GWs.

 For our GW signal analysis, we list the different approaches to construct the effective potential, $\Veff(\bm{\phi},T)$, at finite temperature.
 This potential is prone to collective IR sensitivities~\cite{Linde:1980ts} that render perturbation theory slowly convergent and can be treated by various forms of resummation.
 This \article{} compares different forms of resummation bearing in mind, that a significant mismatch among them is related to the failure of perturbation theory when misidentifying corrections as higher order in the underlying strict EFT power counting~\cite{Gould:2023ovu,Lofgren:2023sep}.
 As an example, at finite temperature the complete LO requires two-loop thermal mass effects~\cite{Gould:2021oba}.